beakerbrowser/beakerbrowser.com/_docs/tutorials/create-a-blog.md

 <figcaption>The staging area shows unpublished changes</figcaption>
 </figure>

 We'll publish in a moment.
-First, let's click “View site” to how the site looks.
+First, let's click “View site” to see how the site looks.

 <figure>
 <img data-src="/img/docs/tut-create-a-blog/view-site.png">